Transportation in Oregon: Bus

 The Emerald Express (EmX) is a bus rapid transit (BRT) system in the Eugene-Springfield metropolitan area in Oregon, United States.
 It is provided by the Lane Transit District (LTD) which is the public transit authority in Lane County, Oregon.

 The Lane Transit District (LTD) is a public agency that provides public transportation in Lane County, Oregon, United States.
 The transit district serves the Eugene metropolitan area, including the neighboring cities of Springfield, Junction City, Creswell, Cottage Grove, Veneta, and Lowell.
 LTD began service in 1970 with 20 vehicles, and today provides over 20,000 bus trips a week, with a fleet of 102 buses.
 Many of LTD's riders are students; University of Oregon and Lane Community College students ride for free.
 Both programs are subsidized by student fees, as well as limited late-night service until about 2am.

+The Confederated Tribes of the Umatilla Indian Reservation is one of several tribal governments in the northwestern United States to offer free bus service on its reservation.

 Roads and freeways

-Oregon, along with New Jersey, is one of only two states which prohibit customers from pumping gasoline at gas stations.
-As a result, all gas stations are either full service or minimum service.
+From 1951-2023, Oregon did not allow citizens to pump their own gas, but the ban was lifted in 2023 statewide.

 In the U.S. state of Oregon, Interstate 84 travels east–west, following the Columbia River and the rough path of the old Oregon Trail from Portland east to Idaho.
 For this reason, it is also known as most of the Columbia River Highway No. 2 and all of the Old Oregon Trail Highway No. 6 (see Oregon highways and routes).
 It also follows along or near U.S. Route 30.
 The entire highway carried the designation Interstate 80N (I-80N, or Interstate 80 North) until 1980, when this was changed to I-84.